openrndr/orsl/README.md

-# poc-shader-generation
+# ORSL

-A set of (future) OPENRNDR extras that facilitate authoring shaders using Kotlin's typesafe builders.
+A set of modules that facilitate authoring shaders using Kotlin's typesafe builders.
+ORSL has depends on OPENRNDR and ORX

 ## Installation